-Figure 3 gives the overall structure of the machine environment for which we are generating code.
-The bounds of the current activation record (stored on the stack) is maintained by two registers, the stack pointer (SP) and the frame pointer (FP).
-Temporaries used by the code generator are also set aside in the registers (TEMP0 and TEMP1).
+Figure 3 gives the overall structure of the machine environment we are generating code for.
+The bounds of the current activation record (stored on the stack) is maintained by two registers, the stack pointer (SP in the figure) and the frame pointer (FP in the figure).
+Temporaries used by the code generator are also set aside in the registers (shown as TEMP0 and TEMP1 in the figure).
 Values kept primarily in registers are shown in the table labeled "Registers."
 Values which primarily reside in memory are shown only in the table labeled "Stack."
-Objects and arrays are kept in the heap and references to them are kept in registers or on the stack.
+Objects and arrays are kept in the heap and references to them are kept in registers or on the stack (shown as arrows in the figure).
 The following sections give details related to the environment sketched in Figure 3.